JonShard/JokerOSC/README.md

 A python program that sends a one liner jokes read from file to your chat box in VRChat.

 ## Installation
+### Use latest release
+Run JokerOSC without python by downloading the latest release.
+Make sure to download both `JokerOSC.exe` and `jokes.txt`.
+Store them in the same location.
+You can find the [latest release here](https://github.com/JonShard/JokerOSC/releases)

+### Running the application with python
-You need python to run the program.
+You need python installed to run the JokerOSC this way.
 It can be downloaded at [their offical website](https://www.python.org/downloads/).

 JokerOSC uses [Python-osc](https://github.com/attwad/python-osc) by attwad to send the message.